alexandair/azure-content/articles/virtual-machines/virtual-machines-linux-extensions-customscript.md

 In the example above, replace the file URL and the file name with your own settings.

-After authoring the template, you can deploy it using the Azure CLI.
+After authoring the template, you can deploy it using the Azure CLI or PowerShell.

 Please refer to the example below for a complete sample of configuring applications on a VM using Custom Script extension.